NicShang/Quantitative_Projects/Drawdown Risk Classifier for Super Fund/README.md

 - Model Type: Logistic Regression with class_weight=balanced

-- Target: Will there be a drawdown > 5% in next 30 days?
+- Target: Will there be a max drawdown > 5% in next 20 days?

 - Test Accuracy: 85%